Reddyprashant/Cerence-CodingChallenge/README.md

            1. copy the generated token and select Authorization as "Bearer Token" in Postman and paste the token

-           2. Using GET method with URI http://localhost:8080/v1/fibonacci/number (input number returns first n fibonacci numbers)
+           2. Using GET method and URI http://localhost:8080/v1/fibonacci/number (input number returns first n fibonacci numbers)
+     5. Logging has been implemented using Log4j2, we can check the errorlogs in "application.log" file in folder named "logs" in our  web service

 Testing the application:

      1. To Test various scenarios for fibonacci sequence generation run FibonacciGeneratorApplicationTests Test Class in IDE